rajatnparth/url-shortener/url-shortener/README.md

 3. The DB script is present in db.sql
 4. To make things easy and quick, I have configured DB table creation on app startup.
 This will create/replace the table on app startup.
 5. jmx file included - /url-shortener/src/main/resources/UrlShortenerPerformanceTestPlan.jmx
+6. You can check the screenshots of the project in the doc file - URL-Shortener-screenshots.docx